Panic Buttons: How to Stop Anxiety and Its Triggers

 Calm Anxiety by Doing a Brain Dump

 I’m not talking about ridding your brain of useless test facts or gossip; I’m talking about cleansing your mind of all the unnecessary garbage that it stores.
-People with ADHD have retentive memories.
-In some situations, that is extremely beneficial; yet in others, it can be harmful.
-It is the breeding ground for destructive negative thinking that leads to unhealthy levels of anxiety.
-Try this before bedtime to release all your worries: Say your fears out loud.
+The ADHD brain tends to retain some memories well.
+In certain situations, that is extremely beneficial.
+Yet in others, it can be harmful because destructive negative thinking leads to unhealthy levels of anxiety.
+To reduce negative thinking, try this before bedtime to release all your worries: Say your fears out loud.
 Negative, unrealistic thoughts take up too much space.
 Dump them and make room for happiness, joy, and beauty.